koderunnerspublic/Machine-Learning-MOOC/1_Introduction_to_Machine_Learning/2_supervised_machine_learning.md

 ![Plot of Temperature against Days with Linear Regression](https://github.com/koderunners/Machine-Learning-MOOC/blob/master/1_Introduction_to_Machine_Learning/Assets/figure_4.png)

+As we can see from the above data, that it is linearly seperable.
+We can train a **Logistic Regression** Algorithm which is a classification model derived from Linear Regression.

 **Examples of Real World Classification Problems:**
 1. [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer)
 2. [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic)